How we assess our children

 How do we assess writing?

-Teachers assess the children’s writing each and every lesson and every time they mark books – looking for success and areas to develop which informs future planning in order to move the children forward.
+Teachers assess the children’s writing during every lesson and each time they mark books – looking for success and areas to develop which informs future planning in order to move the children forward.
 Teachers identify pupils who need further feedback to support or stretch them.

-Writing is formally assessed and moderated on a termly based around key writing objectives developed from Target Tracker and the Writing Framework - based on the National Curriculum.
-The teacher will look at a wide selection of writing in the child’s books to inform their overall judgement and set children targets.
+Writing is formally assessed and moderated on a termly basis against key writing objectives developed from the Writing Framework - based on the National Curriculum.
+The teacher will moderate against fiction and non-fiction writing in each child’s books to inform their overall judgement and set moving forward targets.
 The writing is also moderated by a range of teachers and compared with other children within and across year groups to ensure consistency.

 Educate Ernie – Children are given a short weekly task, which assesses their grammar and punctuation skills.
 These are always skills that have been previously taught and are revisited in order to ensure children recall what they know.
 These activities are adapted to suit each class and ability.